-At Slaley First School, we follow the systematic scheme Sounds~Write to teach phonics in Reception to Year 4.
+At Slaley First School, we follow the systematic scheme Sounds~Write to teach phonics from Reception.

 Phonics is a method of teaching children how to read and write.
-It helps children hear, identify and use different sounds that distinguish one word from another in the English language.
-We chose Sounds~Write because of its rigorous approach.
-It also adheres to DFE and OFSTED guidance that states:
+It helps children hear, identify and use different sounds that distinguish one word from another.
+We chose Sounds~Write because of its rigorous approach and it also adheres to DFE and OFSTED guidance that states:

 Sounds-Write is a quality first phonics programme.
 Its purpose is to provide a scheme to teach reading, spelling and writing.
-We will introduce Sounds~Write in Reception and it will continue through to year 4.
+We will introduce Sounds~Write in Reception and it will continue through until children have a sound knowledge.

 The code (phonic sounds) will be taught throughout Reception and Key Stage 1.
-From Year 3 onwards, staff will continue to use elements of the Sounds~Write scheme to finely tune the spelling and reading of all children at Slaley First School.
-It provides fast and effective teaching for children at all levels.
+From Year 3 onwards, staff will continue to use elements of the Sounds~Write scheme to finely tune spelling; occasionally, some children may also access phonics lessons in Year 3.

 The Sounds~Write programme teaches the children to understand the way the alphabet (referred to as ‘code’) works.
-Because of the complex system of the alphabet code in the English language, often, in the early stages of learning to read and spell, pupils will not be able to spell some sounds using the correct spellings.
-However, pupils taught using Sounds~Write are more likely to be able to write almost anything they want using plausible (phonetic) spellings for sounds.
+Because of the complex system of the alphabetic code in the English language, often, in the early stages of learning to read and spell, pupils will not be able to spell some sounds using the correct spellings.
+Pupils taught using Sounds~Write, however, are more likely to be able to write almost anything they want using plausible (phonetic) spellings for sounds.
 As they progress through Key Stage 1, pupils learn systematically how words are spelled in English.
-The ability to express oneself in writing from the start of school gives children enormous confidence, which naturally feeds back into the other kinds of learning taking place within the school curriculum.
+The ability to express oneself in writing from the early stares, gives children enormous confidence.
+This naturally feeds back into the other kinds of learning taking place within other areas of the curriculum.